Dairy farming in Canada: Supply management

 Canada's supply management system for dairy products benefits Canadian dairy farmers.
 The consequence of such a system is artificially higher dairy prices in Canada, which may be the reason that some individuals are consuming fewer dairy products in favour of alternative products, such as almond or soy milk.

-There is concern regarding the impact that supply management has on political influence, given that the number of dairy farmers in Canada has been significantly dropping since 1971, the percentage of dairy farmers compared to other farmers in Canada, the amount spent to protect the system and the tactics used, the electoral clout that dairy farmers have on elections, as well as the fact that the average dairy farmer have become significantly wealthier in term of net worth.
-These groups also feel that the system should be abolished in order to increase food manufacturing, reduce food waste, reduce poverty and prevent future food shortages.
-In addition, the Canadian dairy system makes Canadian dairy farmers unable to participate in the global dairy market potentially limiting their expansion if they could compete with artificially low international milk prices and should be done away with in light of Canada's commitment to free trade.
+There is concern regarding the impact that supply management has on political influence, given that the number of dairy farmers in Canada has been significantly dropping since 1971 leading to what some have described as a disproportionate ratio of dairy farmers to other types of farmers in Canada, with some viewing those fewer Dairy farmers as working to consolidate their political influence.
+These groups also argue that if the system were to be abolished, there would be an increase in food manufacturing, reduction in food waste, reduction in poverty and would prevent future food shortages.
+In addition to this, critics argue that the Canadian dairy system does not allow for Canadian dairy farmers to participate in the global dairy market which, they claim, limits the possible growth of their businesses and goes against Canada's stated commitment to free trade.